intuit/accessibility-snippets/README.md

 - **LinkAria** - Add `role='link'` to elements that act as hyperlinks.
 Ensure the link can be navigated to via the keyboard.
 If the link role is added to an image add `alt` text.
 Add an `aria-label` if the link does not provide a descriptive text label.

 - **LoadingAria** - Add `role='status'` and `aria-live='polite'` to element wrapping a loading spinner or indicator.
 The live region must be present in the DOM before the loading indicator has rendered.
-If the loading indicator is visible, set `aria-busy` to `true`.
 Add `aria-label='Loading'` to loading indicator if no other text element or content is passed.

 - **RadioAria** - Add `role='radio'` to a checkable interactive control.
 Use radio in place of checkbox if only one item in a group can be checked.
 Add `aria-checked` to indicate the state of the checkbox.